Oliver Hazard Perry

-Perry served in the West Indies during the Quasi War of 1798–1800 against France, in the Mediterranean during the Barbary Wars of 1801–1815, and in the Caribbean fighting piracy and the slave trade, but is most noted for his heroic role in the War of 1812 during the 1813 Battle of Lake Erie.
+Perry served in the West Indies during the Quasi War of 1798–1800 against France, in the Mediterranean during the Barbary Wars of 1801–1815, and in the Caribbean fighting piracy and the slave trade, but is most noted for his role in the War of 1812 during the 1813 Battle of Lake Erie.
 During the war against Britain, Perry supervised the building of a fleet at Erie, Pennsylvania.
 He earned the title "Hero of Lake Erie" for leading American forces in a decisive naval victory at the Battle of Lake Erie, receiving a Congressional Gold Medal and the Thanks of Congress.

 His leadership materially aided the successful outcomes of all nine Lake Erie military campaign victories, and the victory was a turning point in the battle for the west in the war.
-He is remembered for the words on his battle flag, "Don't Give Up the Ship", which was a tribute to the dying command of his colleague Captain James Lawrence of USS Chesapeake.
-He is also known for his message to General William Henry Harrison which reads in part, "We have met the enemy and they are ours; ..."
+He is remembered for the words on his battle flag, "DONT[sic] GIVE UP THE SHIP", which was a tribute to the dying command of his colleague Captain James Lawrence of USS Chesapeake.
+He is also known for his message to General William Henry Harrison which reads in part, "We have met the enemy and they are ours."

 Perry became embroiled in a long-standing and bitter controversy with the commander of USS Niagara, Captain Jesse Elliott, over their conduct in the Battle of Lake Erie, and both were the subject of official charges.
 In 1815, he successfully commanded Java in the Mediterranean during the Second Barbary War.
 So seminal was his career that he was lionized in the press (being the subject of scores of books and articles).
 He has been frequently memorialized, and many places, ships and persons have been named in his honor.

 Childhood and early life

+Perry was the oldest of five boys born to Christopher and Sarah Wallace Perry (née Alexander).
 As a boy, Perry lived in Tower Hill, Rhode Island, sailing ships in anticipation of his future career as an officer in the United States Navy.
-He was the oldest of five boys born to Christopher and Sarah Perry.
-Perry came from a long line of accomplished naval men from both sides of his family.
+Perry came from a long line of naval men from both sides of his family.
 His mother taught Perry and his younger brothers to read and write and had them attend Trinity Episcopal Church regularly, where he was baptized by Reverend William Smith on April 1, 1794, at the age of nine.
 Reverend Theodore Dehon, rector of the church from 1797 to 1810, had a significant influence on the young Perry.
 He was educated in Newport, Rhode Island.
+His earliest ancestor to the Americas was Edward Perry, who came from Devon, England, and settled in Sandwich, Massachusetts, around 1650 with his wife, Mary Freeman.